 A Fireplace is a Great Addition to a Covered Back Porch

-A Place for TV
+A Place for a TV

-Second, you’ll need to make sure the television is properly secured.
+If you’re one of the latter, there are a few things to consider before mounting your television.
+Obviously, you need to decide where you want it based on your plans for furniture position and layout.
+And you’ll need to make sure the television is properly secured.
 So, this might mean adding additional blocking to the framing of the wall.
 This will give you something to fasten the tv mount to.
 But if the wall is going to be bricked, you don’t need to worry about the additional blocking.
 You will also need to make sure you have an electrical outlet.
 Both of these should be installed at the proper height.
 We have a useful article all about how high to mount a TV.